 Step 6: Prototype and Wireframe

-Before diving into full development, create prototypes or wireframes to visualize the product layout and user flow.
-Tools like Figma or Sketch can help with this.
-Prototyping allows you to validate your concept with stakeholders or early users before committing to code.
+Before diving into full development, create prototypes or wireframes to visualize the product layout and user flow using tools like Figma or Sketch.
+Prior to coding, validate your concept with stakeholders or early users through prototyping.

 >> Read more: